scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

    In this article, we show how to implement a simple molecular dynamics simulation package in pure Python using Compyle.
 The result is a fully parallel program that is quite easy to implement and solves a non-trivial problem.
 The code transparently executes on multi-core CPUs and GPGPUs.
-   This is not possible with any of the other tools that are available currently in the Python ecosystem.
+As far as we are aware, this is not possible with any of the other tools that are available currently in the Python ecosystem.

 .. class:: keywords